3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 The script will prompt the user to provide boot key information, such as the email address and password.
 Note that not all generated keys will be used with UEFI Secure Boot, as some of them are only compatible with MOK Secure Boot.
-The script finishes by printing lines to be added to your layer's configuration.
+The script finishes by printing lines to be added to our layer's configuration.

 ```sh
 Enter Boot GPG keyname (use dashes instead of spaces) [default: BOOT-SecureCore]: